 The best way to build your first Google Map page is probably to use their "Hello, World" page as a starting point.

-- Click on the API Access link.
+- Click on the API button on the Project Dashboard page.

 - In the text box beneath the Accept requests from these HTTP referers... heading, enter the following:

 *.personal.psu.edu/[your PSU access account ID]/*